Skip to Main Content

 • Keep a list of questions and things you want to discuss with your care team.
 Write down their answers.

-• It’s okay to ask if you can speak to your medical providers privately.
-Speak to medical team members with whom you feel most comfortable.
+• It’s OK to ask if you can speak to your health care providers privately.
+Speak to care team members with whom you feel most comfortable.

 • Use a pill box to help manage your medications.

-• Use written or electronic calendars and reminders for medications and other medical tasks.
-You can set reminders in your phone or use an app.
+• Use written or electronic calendars and reminders for appointments, medications, and other medical tasks.
+Set reminders in your phone or use an app.
 Examples of apps to manage medicines include My Med Schedule, Med Coach Medication Reminder, Mango Health, MediSafe Meds, and Pill Reminder.

 • If a friend or family member helps you with your medical care, decide who will help you and what tasks they will do.
-For example, have your parent call in your refills and help with filling your pill box, while you set reminders in your phone.
+For example, ask a parent to call in your refills, help you fill your pill box, or write down appointment notes.

-• If you notice any side effects, keep notes so you can talk to your health care team and let them know about any problems.
+• If you notice any new symptoms or possible side effects, keep notes so you can talk to your care team and let them know about any problems.

-You may experience pain and discomfort during your illness.
+You may have pain and discomfort during your illness.
 There are several things you can do to reduce pain and be more comfortable.
-If you have pain, please let your care team know.
+Always let your care team know about new or worsening pain.

 • Use distraction to shift your mind away from the pain and onto something more pleasant.